YubicoLabs/yed-self-service/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## About the Lambda Logic
+## About the Shipment Logic

-The Lambda resource is where your backend logic will reside - This is important as this is where your application will be calling directly to the YED API to create, manage, and get orders (and perform other operations like address validate).
+This Lambda resource (yedselfserviceex) is where your backend logic to make shipments will reside - This is important as this is where your application will be calling directly to the YED API to create, manage, and get orders (and perform other operations like address validation).

 The current application does not have a corresponding endpoint to every operation in YED.
 If additional functionality is required, use the code as a template for calling the other YED endpoints

 **Where is my lambada logic?** - You don't need to go into the Lambda resource directly to edit your lambda, it can be done directly from your project.
-The Lambda index can be found in the directory **amplify > backend > function > yedselfsvcex > src > index.js**
+The Lambda index can be found in the directory [**amplify > backend > function > yedselfsvcex > src > index.js**](https://github.com/YubicoLabs/yed-self-service/tree/master/amplify/backend/function/yedselfsvcex)

 ### On using Env and Secret Variables